flightaware/tclrmq/README.md

 ### closeConnection

 Takes an optional boolean argument controlling whether the _onClose_ callback is invoked (defaults to true).
 Closes the connection and, if specified, calls any callback set with _onClose_.
+This is not meant to be called externally as it does not uses the AMQP protocol for closing the channel.
+Instead, _connectionClose_ should be used in client applications.

 ### connect